ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 message CancelResponse {
 }
 ```

+Steps are delivered to Step Runner as a YAML blob in the GitLab CI syntax.
+Runner interacts with Step Runner over a gRPC service `StepRunner`
+which is started on a local socket in the execution environment.
+This
+is the same way that Nesting serves a gRPC service in a dedicated
+Mac instance.
+The service has three RPCs, `run`, `follow` and `cancel`.

+Run is the initial delivery of the steps.
+Follow requests a streaming
+response to step traces.
+And Cancel stops execution and cleans up
+resources as soon as possible.

+Step Runner operating in gRPC mode will be able to executed multiple
+step payloads at once.
+That is each call to `run` will start a new
+goroutine and execute the steps until completion.
+Multiple calls to `run`
+may be made simultaneously.
+This is also why components are cached by
+`location`, `version` and `hash`.
+Because we cannot be changing which
+ref we are on while multiple, concurrent executions are using the
+underlying files.

 As steps are executed, traces are streamed back to GitLab Runner.
 So execution can be followed at least at the step level.
 If a more